top of page

 Access to the majority of OARM's Twentieth and Twenty-First Century inactive records remain with originating ASG agencies.
 Researchers requesting information or copies from 1996-2021 must obtain authorization from the originating agency.
 In this regard, OARM generally follows the federal 25 year guideline and restrictions for any release of information.
 However, public archives more than 90 yrs. old and ASG microfilms and publications are essentially open if not otherwise restricted.

-A HISTORY OF THE ASG ARCHIVES AND RECORDS CENTER
+A BRIEF HISTORY OF THE ASG ARCHIVES AND RECORDS CENTER

 PL 99-396 Sec 15 English Samoan